Midway Lane Gold Medal Mile

 - No littering.

 The trail follows Midway Lane, which can be busy at times.
-Children should be watched closely where the trail is near street.
+Children should be watched closely where the trail is near the street.